Specifically curated pieces picked by the editor; the best of the best poetry, writings and prose.

 Sentences are the building block of your writing.
 If your sentences suck, your whole writing pretty much sucks as well.
 “But how can I make my sentences better?!
 It is so difficult and time-consuming!”
 No it's not!
 All you need is a little practice.

 Every artist, beginner or professional, needs a little boost in their inspiration to overcome artist's block or, perhaps, just get some motivation.
-Here's a list of 80 quotes from the master artists, from Picasso to Pike, from painters to philosophers, from writers to poets.
+Here's a list of 80 quotes about art from famous artists, from Picasso to Pike, from painters to philosophers, from writers to poets.
 Enjoy!

-What makes a fascinating and intriguing villain?
+What makes a fascinating and intriguing evil character?
+In other words a perfect villain.
 Great characters grow and evolve with the story adding a refreshing touch to our tales.
 Each chapter adds more depth to their personality and background.
-From Darth Vader's mysterious character to Joker's cunning, we see writers using the magic of mystery and a…
+From Darth Vader's mysterious character to Joker's cunning, we see writers…

 Writing has never been easier than it is today but in a way, it has also become harder.
-The humdrum of life sometimes real, sometimes imaginary, has leaves you with very little time for writing.
-Distractions suck out our inspiration and energy leaving you barren.
-In such a time, reading…
+The humdrum of life sometimes real, sometimes imaginary, leaves us with very little time for writing.
+Distractions suck out our imagination, inspiration and energy.
+We find ourselves in front of our laptops…

 Poetry turns a cup of water into a chalice, a wooden stick into Moses' staff, a mere fountain into the Fountain of Youth.
 Poetry carries emotions hidden by metaphors, allusions, and references.
-It strikes our hearts in the form of Cupid's arrow, scorches our mind in a fiery splendor, and…
+It strikes our hearts like a Cupid's arrow, scorches our mind in a fiery splendor, and leaves our…

 The Book Thief by Australian author Markus Zusak is a fictional account based on real events and first published in 2005.
 Set in Nazi Germany, the pages take you on a journey through the streets of Molching.
 Molching is an imaginary town in the suburbs of Munich, where circumstances toss Liesel Meminger into the harsh reality of political strain and societal distress.